kushalseth/dapp_ethereum_mainet_task_mgmt/README.md

         - If any department feels he can raise an action for the department.
         - Repotation of the department can be tracked.

-## WHY NOT CENTRALISED SYSTEM
+##WHY NOT CENTRALISED SYSTEM

     All the departments will have there own management systems.
 If eveyone aggress, they can build a centralised system but in that case, that will be handled by few Admins.
 Again, increasing the cases of fraud.

 # Phase 0:

-    In this phase, I will just try to build a simple DAPP that will focus on single organization managing there few internal tasks, just to have a POC ready.
+    In this phase, I will just try to build a simple DAPP that will focus on single project where we can add multiple tasks, assign to the authorities, set some starting parameters, etc. just to have a POC ready.

     In next phases, I will upgrade the contract to store multiple organizations and slowly will move the project to have scenarios ready for my Use Case.

 # Development Environment